hyperledger/fabric/docs/source/upgrade.rst

 .. note:: It is a best practice to upgrade your SDK to the latest version as a
           part of a general upgrade of your network.
-While the SDK will always be compatible with equivalent releases of Fabric and lower, it might be necessary to upgrade to the latest SDK to leverage the latest Fabric features.
+While the SDK will always be compatible with equivalent releases of Fabric and higher, it might be necessary to upgrade to the latest SDK to leverage the latest Fabric features.
 Consult the documentation of the Fabric SDK you are using for information about how to upgrade.